2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Very often forgotten, we bitcoiners generally think that the best means of communication are social networks and the Internet.
 But we are wrong - in part.

-Several communities (such as [Breizh Bitcoin](https://breizhbitcoin.com/), in France) have therefore gotten into the habit of **contacting the local press** in order to:
+Several communities (such as [Breizh Bitcoin](https://breizhbitcoin.com/), in France) have therefore gotten into the habit of **contacting the local press** to:

-- Talk about the events they organize** (meet-ups, presentations, workshops, halving parties, etc.);
+- Talk about the events they organize (meet-ups, presentations, workshops, halving parties, etc.).
-- Invite them to explore local businesses that accept Bitcoin, with the goal of writing an article** on the topic;
+- Invite them to explore local businesses that accept Bitcoin, and write an article on the topic.
-- but also, simply **ask them to share the date and location of their upcoming events**.
+- Also, **ask them to share the date and location of their upcoming events**.

-In fact, many local newspapers still have, on the last or penultimate page, a list of events organized in the region.
+Many local newspapers still have, on the last or penultimate page, a list of events organized in the region.

 The feedback from Breizh Bitcoin is clear: it works well, and new people have participated in their meet-ups after discovering their association in the paper.